islabre1426/Minesweeper-Project/README.md

 ## Credit
 - [Minessweeper](https://www.minessweeper.com/): For UI inspiration.
 - ["Minesweeper (video game)" on Wikipedia](https://en.wikipedia.org/wiki/Minesweeper_(video_game)): For game summary and concept.
-- ChatGPT: For various code base improvement and suggestion.
+- ChatGPT: For code base improvement and report idea.
 - StackOverFlow: For general code and explanation.
+- International University: For logo.